hanatos/vkdt-web/index.md

 # vkdt

-## an experimental image processing graph
+## motivation

+after developing [darktable](https://darktable.org) for about ten years, why did i restart from a new codebase?

-the vkdt project addresses several shortcomings of the core architecture of [darktable](https://darktable.org). these points are the main motivation for a new core architecture:
+the vkdt project addresses several shortcomings of the core architecture of dt. these points are the main motivation for a new core architecture: